Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/strategic/competitive-analysis.md

 ## Market Positioning Matrix

-SkyMirror operates in multiple technology segments, facing different competitive landscapes across its business units.
-This analysis provides a detailed comparison of SkyMirror's offerings against key competitors in each market segment, highlighting our unique value proposition and competitive advantages.
+Skymirror operates in multiple technology segments, facing different competitive landscapes across its business units.
+This analysis provides a detailed comparison of Skymirror's offerings against key competitors in each market segment, highlighting our unique value proposition and competitive advantages.

 ## Software Solutions Competitive Analysis